Envirometrix/PredictiveSoilMapping/main.md

-where `SNDPPT`, `SLTPPT` and `CLYPPT` are the measured sand, silt and clay content in percent, `ORCDRC` is the soil organic carbon concentration in permille or , `BLD` is the bulk density in , `CEC` is the Cation Exchange Capacity in , and `PHIHOX` is the soil pH in water suspension.
+where `SNDPPT`, `SLTPPT` and `CLYPPT` are the measured sand, silt and clay content in percent, `ORCDRC` is the soil organic carbon concentration in permille, `BLD` is the bulk density in kg/m$^3$, `CEC` is the Cation Exchange Capacity, and `PHIHOX` is the soil pH in water suspension.
 The output `AWCh1`, `AWCh2`, `AWCh3` are the available soil water capacity (volumetric fraction) for pF 2.0, 2.3 and 2.5, `WWP` is the soil water capacity (volumetric fraction) until wilting point, and `tetaS` is the saturated water content, respectively.

-## Harmonisation of soil data and pedo-transfer functions
+## Harmonization of soil data and pedo-transfer functions

-### Basic concepts of harmonisation of soil property values
+### Basic concepts of harmonization of soil property values

 A well known issue with legacy soils data is the use of different methods for analyzing soils in the laboratory or describing them in the